On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Numerical Experiments

-Recall that Examples \ref{example:1} and \ref{example:3} are two different characterizations of the original \texttt{dLQR} problem \eqref{eq.dLQR} with the same dynamics, initial state distribution, and performance matrices.
-These two examples also use the same random initial points; curves of the same color start from the same initial point.
-From Fig. \ref{fig:curve_p1} and \ref{fig:curve_p3}, we can observe that even the non-convergent curves of Example \ref{example:1} learns a dynamic controller that performs better than the optimal solution of Example \ref{example:3}.
+From Fig. \ref{fig:curve_p1} and \ref{fig:curve_p3}, we can observe that even the non-convergent curves of Example \ref{example:1} learn a dynamic controller that performs better than the optimal solution of Example \ref{example:3}.
 In particular, the final cost of green and black curves in Fig. \ref{fig:curve_p1} is about 25.4\% less than the optimal cost of Example \ref{example:3}.
 Similar results also hold between Examples \ref{example:2} and \ref{example:4}.
-This supports that \textit{designing an initial estimate $\xi_0$ correlated with the initial state $x_0$ will facilitate learning a good dynamic controller}.
+This supports that \textit{designing an initial controller state $\xi_0$ correlated with the initial system state $x_0$, such that the cross-correlation matrix $X_{12}=\mathbb{E}[x_0\xi_0^\tr]$ is nonsingular, will facilitate learning a good dynamic controller}.